aidos-lab/aidos-lab.github.io/content/_index.md

 Your name is missing here!
 Learn more about [joining us]({{< relref "#join-us" >}}) below.

+## Alumni & Alumnae

+- Ferdinand Hölzl (now a master's student at University of Hamburg)

 # Publications

 Here are all publications of lab members, sorted by year.
 Publications